onflow/kitty-items/README.md

 1)  Run `npm run dev:emulator`
     - Local development uses the [Flow Emulator](https://docs.onflow.org/emulator/) and the [FCL Development Wallet](https://github.com/onflow/fcl-dev-wallet) to simulate the blockchain and an FCL-compatible wallet.

+2) In another terminal, from the root of the project run `flow dev-wallet`

 Thats it! 🏁

 ## Testnet development